eastgenomics/eastglh_testdirectory_db/README.md

 <!-- dx-header -->
 ## EastGLH Test Directory Database

-This repo contains utilities for querying and managing the EastGLH Test Database.
+This repo contains utilities for querying and managing the EastGLH Test Directory Database.

 ### Set up
 To keep your dependencies isolated and the project environment clean, it's recommended to use a virtual environment.